 If you have any questions concerning the information presented here feel free to contact us by e-mail email@example.com; we can read and answer letters in English, French, and Italian (as well as in Russian, of course).

 General information on foreign entrants' admission can be found on the MSU website.
+A special page of the MSU website for foreign citizens is available here.
 Information on foreign entrants' admission to our department in Russian can be found here.

 Q: Can I study at the Department of Mechanics and Mathematics of Lomonosov Moscow State University if I do not speak Russian?